munificent/ui-as-code/in-progress/parameter-freedom.md

         1. If the argument is a spread argument, error.
 You cannot apply a spread argument to a non-rest parameter.

-        2. Bind the parameter to the current argument, and advance to the next argument.
+        1. Bind the parameter to the current argument, and advance to the next argument.

         Else the parameter is not bound to an argument.

-Note that this does not expand spread arguments.
-That happens later.

-Here's a (pathological) example of it in action:
+Here's a (grotesque) example of it in action:

 ```dart
 function(int a, [int b], List<int> ...c, int d, [int e])